pxlit-projects/project-MaartenClaesPXL/README.md

 ## How to setup and run this application

 ### Frontend:
-Go to "/frontend-web/NewsArticles" and execute "ng build".
+Go to `/frontend-web/NewsArticles` and execute `ng build`.
-Go back to the root of the project and execute "docker compose up".
+Go back to the root of the project and execute `docker compose up`.
-After this you can go to localhost:8001 in your browser.
+After this you can go to `localhost:8001` in your browser.

 ### Backend
-If you haven't done so already, do "docker compose up" in the root of the project start the microservices in the following order:
+If you haven't done so already, do `docker compose up` in the root of the project start the microservices in the following order:
 - config-service
 - discovery-service